||Controlling Our Destiny

 Controlling Our Destiny captures the energy and the urgency of DPN.
 Readers will understand the complexities of the presidential search process and the cultural and historical contexts that triggered the protest.
 Bravin’s memoir contemplates power, access, community, and the enduring legacy of a movement that inspired deaf people around the world.

-Philip W. Bravin is Vice President of Product Strategy and Innovation at ZVRS, a video relay company serving the deaf and hard of hearing community.
+Philip W. Bravin is Vice President of Product Strategy and Innovation at ZVRS/Purple, a video relay company serving the deaf and hard of hearing community.
 He has held various positions within the deaf community and in the corporate business community, including executive roles at Communication Service for the Deaf, the National Captioning Institute, and IBM.
 He is Trustee Emeritus of the Gallaudet University Board of Trustees and holds an honorary doctorate from Gallaudet University.